Preview: The House on Chestnut Circle

 She nodded again, slower this time.
 “We all felt terrible about it.
 If we had known…” She looked away, glancing over at her husband waiting patiently in the truck.

 Well of course you knew, I thought.
 They had all known he was sitting there alone day after day, year after year.
-But then, a lot of people live alone.
-And sometimes we aren’t aware of the level of despair someone was feeling.
+But then … a lot of people live by themselves.
+And sometimes we aren’t aware of the level of despair someone is feeling.

 “It wasn’t your fault,” I said.

 She glanced up sharply, focusing in on me with faded gray eyes.
-From a distance she had appeared to be in her early fifties, but seeing her now up close, I figured she was probably pushing sixty.
+From a distance she had appeared to be in her early sixties, but seeing her now up close, I figured she was probably pushing seventy.

 “I lost my dad,” I said.
 “They claimed it was an accidental overdose.”